rickatx/rfpfolio/README.md

 This Python package is designed to solve a simple problem: examining the historical performance of a portfolio of assets with a specified, fixed weighting for each asset, and periodic rebalancing to the specified weighting.

-In other words, the goal is similar to that of https://portfoliocharts.com/
+You can get a good understanding of the value of this by browsing the information and graphics at https://portfoliocharts.com/

-However, here you can use your own data (perhaps for alternative asset classes) and are not restricted to choices available at portfoliocharts.com.
+Using this package, you can perform portfolio analysis using your own data, and are not restricted to choices available at portfoliocharts.com.
+This is useful if you are interested in exploring portfolios that include alternative asset classes, equitity allocations to a particular set of stocks, or allocations to some dynamic strategy (for which you have separately procured or generated data.)

-The most common application for this Python package is to import it into a Jupyter notebook, use it to generate portfolio returns for an asset weighting of interest, and then using other Python tools for analyzing and plotting the portfolio returns.
+The most common application for this Python package is to import it into a Jupyter notebook, use it to generate portfolio returns for an asset weighting of interest, and then use other tools for analyzing and plotting the portfolio returns.

 ## Install